Mobile Club offers iPhone rental contracts starting at 19,90€ /month, and allows users to shop, order and exchange phones online.

 A few examples of workflows that Mobile Club has implemented.

-- Product Return: Automated product return and exchange process and communications by building a workflow that records the reason for the return (phone swap, damage, cancellation, etc), creates a parcel return tracking number via chronopost API, sends a personalized email to the customer with the details of how to complete the shipment and then tracks the parcel to make sure the customer has sent it.
-If not, then they send a reminder to the customer.
-This was previously done by customer service operators and they can now focus on higher level tasks.
+Automated product return and exchange process and communications workflow that receives the reason for the return (phone swap, damage, cancellation, etc), creates a parcel return tracking number via chronopost API, sends a personalized email to the customer with the details of how to complete the shipment and then tracks the parcel to make sure the customer has sent it.
+If not, then send a reminder to the customer.
+This was previously done by customer service operators who can now focus on higher level tasks.

 Workflows that are built with Zenaton are easy to update and easy to monitor so that developers can spend time on new features instead of maintaining infrastructure.